-I’m an independent researcher, project manager and writer with 25 years’ experience working with people and organisations on environmental and climate change issues.
+I’m an independent researcher, writer and project & events manager with over 25 years’ experience collaborating on environmental and climate change issues.
 My focus is on researching, supporting and delivering cultural and creative responses to our predicaments.

 I created ClimateCultures.net as a platform for artists, curators and researchers to share and develop approaches, and nurture ‘creative conversations for the Anthropocene’.
 I also edit the website FindingBlake.org.uk, a project reimagining the legacy and example of visionary artist William Blake for the 21st century.
 And, at markgoldthorpe.net, my miniblog provides a ‘1 minute read’: a maximum of 200 words every weekday, drawn from across my interests and experience in environmental topics as seen through the lenses of science, arts, practice, policy, news and experience.

 I work with artists, other practitioners and organisations.
 With the charity TippingPoint, I helped bring together artists and researchers at creative summits and trigger new connections, commissions and collaborations.
 Previously, I worked with the National Trust, universities, climate change partnerships and local initiatives on a range of projects.

 You can contact me at email@example.com and on Twitter: @MarkJGoldthorpe and @ClimateCultures